Hammer into Anvil: Plot summary

-Number Two becomes increasingly agitated, wishing he could get away with killing Number Six.
-Number Fourteen offers to do so, making it appear an accident, and challenges Number Six to a game of "kosho" – a Japanese, trampoline-based contact sport – but is unable to "accidentally" drown his opponent.
-Number Six leaves a cuckoo clock in front of Number Two's door, causing him to panic and summon a bomb squad.
+Two becomes increasingly agitated, wishing he could get away with killing Six.
+Fourteen offers to do so, making it appear an accident, and challenges Six to a game of "kosho" – a Japanese, trampoline-based contact sport – but is unable to "accidentally" drown his opponent.
+Six leaves a cuckoo clock in front of Two's door, causing him to panic and summon a bomb squad.
 Six captures a pigeon, attaches a message to its leg and sets it free in the woods.
-The bird is intercepted by Number Two's forces, and Two sees that the message states that Six will send a visual signal the next morning.
+The bird is intercepted by Two's forces, and Two sees that the message states that Six will send a visual signal the next morning.
 Six goes to the beach and sends a visual signal (in light-flash Morse code) – a nursery rhyme with no apparent hidden meaning, all witnessed by Two.

-Later, Number Six is able to trick Number Two into believing that Number Fourteen is conspiring against him.
-When the other keepers of the village cannot discern the hidden meaning in Number Six's messages, Number Two suspects everyone working for him of being part of a conspiracy.
-Number Fourteen fights with Number Six, who throws him out of a window.
-In the end, Number Six confronts an unnerved and agitated Number Two, who expresses the belief that Number Six is really "D-6", a man sent by "XO4" to test his security.
-Feeding on Number Two's paranoia, Number Six charges Number Two with treason: if Number Two's belief was true, then he would be duty-bound not to interfere.
-At Number Six's suggestion, Number Two calls the hotline to Number One to report his own failures and ask that he be replaced.
+Later, Six is able to trick Two into believing that Fourteen is conspiring against him.
+When the other keepers of the village cannot discern the hidden meaning in Six's messages, Two suspects everyone working for him of being part of a conspiracy.
+Fourteen fights with Six, who throws him out of a window.
+In the end, Six confronts an unnerved and agitated Two, who expresses the belief that Six is really "D-6", a man sent by "XO4" to test his security.
+Feeding on Two's paranoia, Six charges Two with treason: if Two's belief was true, then he would be duty-bound not to interfere.
+At Six's suggestion, Two calls the hotline to Number One to report his own failures and ask that he be replaced.